 Pima County Natural Resources Parks & Recreation conducts weekly Bird Walks at Agua Caliente Park every Thursday.
 The walk start time varies depending on the time of year and is listed on the Events Calendar.
-Bird Walks will be suspended at the Park from May through July or August due to Main Pond restoration at the Park.
-There will be walks offered in the Catalina Mountains on certain dates.
+Due to the COVID-19 Coronavirus, all organized activities to include the monthly bird walks have been suspended for April and May 2020.
+Hopefully they will resume in June.
 Check the calendar for additional information and updates.
 Registration is required at: Pima County NRPR Registration

 Check out the three historic buildings at Agua Caliente Park.
 The Ranch House is generally open to the public for touring and Art Gallery viewing several days during the week (operating hours are at the bottom of most of the webpages).
 The Rose Cottage and Bunkhouse are not open except for special events/activities, but you can see them through our pictures using the below link.

 Overview.
 The Main Pond Restoration began late April 2019 when Pima County stoped pumping ground water for the Main Pond.
 The pond slowly drained.
 The contractors began the process of cleaning and shaping the Pond.
-During the restoration process when heavy equipment will be operating, the park may be closed.
-To minimize when the park is fully closed, Pima County may close portions to public access as specific tasks are completed.
-Please respect any fencing around the main pond.
-The County anticipates the timeframe of partial and full closures to be for a period up to four months.
-Closure notices will be posted at the front gate in advance and updates/notices posted on the Pima County NRPR Agua Caliente Park website and here on FOAC’s website.
 You can get additional information by calling Pima County NRPR at (520) 724-5000 M-F during business hours or from the Pima County NRPR Agua Caliente Park website at: Pima County NRPR Agua Caliente Park.For current pictures of the Pond 1 restoration, visit the Pond 1 Gallery page using the Gallery menu or this link: Main Pond (Pond 1)

 Update October 2019.
 Phase 2 of the Pond 1 Restoration will start October 14 and extend through the end of November.
 Equipment will be used to grade and deepen the pond, hauling soil from Pond 3; install the polymer liner to reduce pond seepage and conserve water; and construct the wildlife island.
 Traffic control will be in place and may cause delays for vehicles using Roger Road.
 Residents are urged to reduce speeds and watch for flaggers.
 Agua Caliente Park will remain closed during this phase of construction.